 A unique visitor is a single person, viewing many pages in the website, during an arbitrary time period (generally 1/2 hour, for both products).
 A page view is generally one article or post being viewed, whether from cache (on the reader's computer), or retrieved from the website, by any visitor.
 Analysing both types of information is essential to proper knowledge of your readers, and how they view your websites.

 And this is where SiteMeter and StatCounter differ, and thus complement each other.
 SiteMeter records unique visitors, and specific page view details about each visitor.
 StatCounter records individual page views, and aggregates information about each visitor, from the page views.
 SiteMeter limits itself by unique visitors - the free SiteMeter service will show you information about the latest 100 unique visitors to your website.
 StatCounter limits itself by page views - the free StatCounter service will show you information about the latest 100 page views from your website.

 Both SiteMeter and StatCounter provide a limited amount of complementary information.
 SiteMeter provides first and last page viewed, for 100 unique visitors.
-StatCounter aggregates information about the unique visitors, for 100 page views.
+StatCounter aggregates information about the unique visitors, for 100 (or 500, in some cases) page views.
 But both are equally useful.
 Fortunately, both are equally priced - free.
 And both will provide more data, for various fees.